Thanks for visiting this page which lists tips for

 Avoiding profanity in your books

-once in your books, that may cause some readers to
+just once in your books, that may cause some

-reading my book altogether?
-I got his/her money and
+reader stops reading my book altogether?
+I got

-buy online, I’ll write a review containing fewer than five
+book I buy online, I’ll write a review containing